in

 Pea Gravel

-Lawn with plants, flowers, and pea gravel landscaping rocks Pea gravel is a form of landscaping rock made out of rocks that are about the diameter of a pea.
-Pea gravel rocks often have a seamless texture, making this form of landscaping rock visually appealing.
+Pea gravel is a form of landscaping rock made out of rocks that are about the diameter of a pea.
+Pea gravel often have a seamless texture, making this form of landscaping rock visually appealing.
 Pea gravel’s aesthetic and physical appeal along with its price make it a popular variety of landscaping gravel.

 In addition to its popularity as a landscape rock, pea gravel has a variety of other applications.
 These smaller boulders are typically utilized in high-traffic areas such as dog runs, playgrounds, pathways, and popular types of patios.
-Pea gravel, on the other hand, is useful in places that require drainage, such as underground constructions.
+Pea gravel, however, is useful in places that require drainage, such as underground constructions.

 Brick Chips